PheloiVim/PheloiVim/README.md

 This repository hosts my Neovim configuration for Linux.
 It's a minimal configuration with Lua and easy to customize and extend the config.
 You can clone this repository and use it but not good.
 A good configuration is personal, you should make your own unique config files .

 ⚠️ This config is only for the **lastest Neovim stable release**.
-If you use a old neovim version, you can update via package manager or download the lastest version from [Neovim offical repository](https://github.com/neovim/neovim)
+If you use an old neovim version, you can update via package manager or download the lastest version from [Neovim offical repository](https://github.com/neovim/neovim)